John Domyancich

 Biography

-John Domyancich is Education Programs and Outreach’s Learning Center Lead, where he leads a team of Educators that focus on engaging middle through high school students in scientific inquiry, creating immersive experiences that highlight the work and mission of Argonne research.
+John Domyancich leads the STEM Learning Center, where he develops hands-on training programs for students that bring Argonne’s science and research to life.
+These immersive experiences connect students with the groundbreaking work and mission of the lab.
 John plans and orchestrates Argonne’s summer camp and high school research programs, and he is also responsible for the Learning Lab field trips.
-His goal is to inspire and guide the next generation of Argonne scientists through STEM pathways.
+His goal is to inspire and equip the next generation of the STEM workforce by creating impactful pathways to discovery and innovation.

 John taught high school science for 11 years before joining Argonne in 2015.
 During his teaching career, he created student-centered classrooms and developed STEM curricula to integrate collaboration, technology and conceptual model development into the learning experience.
 To prepare himself for a career teaching science, he earned an M.A. in Secondary Education from Western Illinois University as well as a B.S. in Chemistry from the University of Iowa.